Kotlin/kotlinx.serialization/docs/polymorphism.md

 Kotlin Serialization does not have a builtin strategy to represent the actually provided argument type for the type parameter `T` when serializing a property of the polymorphic type `OkResponse<T>`.
-We have to provide this strategy explicitly when defining the serializers module for the `Response`.
+We have to provide this strategy explicitly when defining the serializers module for `Response`.
 In the below example we use `OkResponse.serializer(...)` to retrieve the [Plugin-generated generic serializer](serializers.md#plugin-generated-generic-serializer) of the `OkResponse` class and instantiate it with the [PolymorphicSerializer] instance with